TaureHorn/FoundryVTT_ChatConsole/README.md

 - `/incognito`: Unselects the character representing you.
 For GM's the app will show your messages without a name, for players, your message show your player name.
 Player & GM.
 - `/invite <player name>`: Add a player to this list of owners for this console.
 GM only.
 - `/kick <player name>`: Remove a player from the list of owner for this console.
 GM only.
+- `/linkActor`: Link your currently representing actor to this console.
+GM only.
 - `/lock`: Toggle the lock state of this console.
 GM only.
 - `/mute`: Toggle the mute state of this console.
 GM only.
 - `/notifications`: or `/notif`:Toggle enable/disable a console to send notifications when a new message is sent.
 GM only.